-A lot has been learnt about the plasticity in the liver in recent years, especially on the plasticity of hepatocytes.
-It seems the cellular plasticity in the liver is bidirectional and injury dependent, with hepatocytes able to transdifferentiate into biliary like cells under certain conditions.
-However, when the proliferative capacity of the hepatocytes is impaired, cholangiocytes become the facultative liver stem cells to differentiate into hepatocytes.
-It remains to be investigated whether compartmentalised stem cell populations exist within the liver like other epithelial organs, or the acquisition of stem cell properties by cholangiocytes is a stochastic event[90,91].
-Nevertheless, it seems the plasticity of hepatocytes and cholangiocytes reflects what have been observed in other organs such as the skin and intestines, which residential stem cells acquire plasticity and differentiate after injury[90,92].
-Future studies harbouring next generation sequencing at single cell level will provide us new perspectives on cell identity and the involvement of epigenetic during regeneration.
-In corporation with the advances in understanding the process of tissue repair, cellular reprogramming and bioengineering, these will be beneficial for developing models for drug screening and even translate into cell therapy, and the modulation of the regeneration niche will hopefully enhance the endogenous regeneration capacity of the liver (Figure 3).
+A lot has been learned about liver plasticity in recent years, especially regarding hepatocytes.
+It appears that cellular plasticity in the liver is bidirectional and injury-dependent, where hepatocytes are able to transdifferentiate into biliary-like cells under certain conditions.
+However, when the proliferative capacity of hepatocytes is impaired, cholangiocytes become the facultative liver stem cells that differentiate into hepatocytes.
+It remains to be investigated whether compartmentalised stem cell populations exist within the liver as in other epithelial organs, or if the acquisition of stem cell properties by cholangiocytes is a stochastic event[90,91].
+Nevertheless, it seems that the plasticity of hepatocytes and cholangiocytes reflects what has been observed in other organs such as the skin and intestines, where residential stem cells acquire plasticity and differentiate after injury[90,92].
+Future studies involving next generation sequencing at the single-cell level will provide us with new perspectives on cell identity and the involvement of epigenetic alterations during regeneration.
+Advancements in our understanding of tissue repair, cellular reprogramming and bioengineering will be beneficial for developing models for drug screening, and may even translate into cell therapy.
+Modulation of the regenerative niche will hopefully enhance the endogenous regenerative capacity of the liver (Figure 3).

 References